|

 whether or not you should proceed with a patent application.
 If you decide

-Economic Survey, the median cost in 2006 for a novelty search is
+2017 Report of the Economic Survey, the median cost range in 2017 for a novelty search is

 approximately $2,000.
 Back to top